 - Chill in the refrigerator, uncovered, for 2-3 hours or until set.
 Store leftovers in the refrigerator.

 Let’s take a look at how the peanut crust is made.
-This crust is exactly like my toasted hazelnut crust only we’re subbing in peanuts for the toasted hazelnuts.
-You’ll need a food processor for this crust– otherwise, a pastry cutter will be just fine.
+This crust is exactly like the toasted hazelnut crust from my Nutella tart, only we’re subbing in peanuts for the toasted hazelnuts.
+You’ll need a food processor for this crust—otherwise, a pastry cutter will be just fine.

 Remember to always use cold butter and cold ice water.
 Temperature is everything in baking, but it’s of utmost importance in pie and tart crusts.
 Cold cold cold!
 After the dry ingredients are pulsed with the butter into crumbs, pour it into a bowl and stir in some ice water.
 It’s the wintertime right now and therefore, it’s super dry out.
 I had to use about 3.5 Tablespoons of ice water.
 Keep the time of year in mind when preparing pie crust.
 Humidity (or lack thereof) makes a difference!

 Left photo: the water mixed in.
 Get your hands dirty to really combine those crumbs together.
 Then mold it into an un-greased tart pan right photo.
+(If you don’t have one, here is the tart pan I own and love.
+You can use it to make my spiced pumpkin tart, too.)
 I use floured hands + a floured measuring cup to really pack that crust tightly into the pan.

 Pie weights!
 Crucial here.
-If you do not have pie weights, prick a few holes into the crust and blind bake without ’em.
+If you do not have pie weights, prick a few holes into the crust and blind bake without them.